vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 ---

-I'll discuss one by one how you can your appliance smarter with simple sensors and automations.
+I'll describe one by one how an appliance can be made smarter with sensors, actuators and automations.

 ## Dishwasher

-A dishwasher can be made smarter with simple automations that notify you when cycles finish, remind you to empty it, or track usage.
+A dishwasher can be made smarter with automations that notify you when cycles finish, remind you to empty it, or track usage.

 <img src="/hardware_hacks/images_dishwasher/dishwasher.webp" alt="dishwasher" width="200px" {{margin}}>